Day One: Fly to Peru

 Whatever has gone before, today is sure to be the pinnacle of your holiday as you travel by narrow-gauge railway to the spa town of Aguas Calientes, then on by bus to Machu Picchu.

 This extraordinary mountaintop citadel is an absolutely unforgettable place.
-During your visit, our guide will explain the citadel"'s layout and the supposed significance of buildings such as the Temple of the Sun, the Temple of the Three Windows and the Sunken Plaza.
+During your visit, our guide will explain the citadel's layout and the supposed significance of buildings such as the Temple of the Sun, the Temple of the Three Windows and the Sunken Plaza.

-Afterwards we"'ll head to Aguas Calientes, just a short distance from the ancient site, where we"'ll stay overnight.
+Afterwards we'll head to Aguas Calientes, just a short distance from the ancient site, where we'll stay overnight.

-Day 11: Included Machu Picchu morning visit
+Day 11: Optional Machu Picchu morning visit

-Experience a sight unseen by the majority of the modern world - sunrise over Machu Picchu.
-Afterwards, you"'ll have the chance to visit Machu Picchu a second time and explore the site before the bulk of visitors arrive, or to relax at the hotel before we return to Cuzco by train.
+This morning you'll have the chance to visit Machu Picchu a second time and explore the site before the bulk of visitors arrive, or to relax at the hotel before we return to Cuzco by train.
 This evening, enjoy a farewell dinner with your travelling companions at the end of your unforgettable tour of Peru.

 Day 12: Fly back to the UK

-After a morning left free for relaxation, shopping and sightseeing in Cuzco, we"'ll fly back to Lima where you"'ll check in for your flight home via Amsterdam.
+After a morning left free for relaxation, shopping and sightseeing in Cuzco, we'll fly back to Lima where you'll check in for your flight home via Amsterdam.

 Day 13: Arrive back in the UK

-After an overnight flight you"'ll arrive back in the UK at the end of your extraordinary South American holiday.
+After an overnight flight you'll arrive back in the UK at the end of your extraordinary South American holiday.